MoraiT01/Fast-Machine-Unleaning-Prop/README.md

 ## Usage

 `MachineUnlearning.ipynb`: Does exist in the original repo too.
-Changed to offer more usability, especially the automatic saving of the model at the end of the
+Changed to offer more usability, especially the automatic saving of the model at the end of it.

 `MachineUnlearningProposal.ipynb`: Does not exist in the original repo.
 Used for the changes we implemented.
+But all of its functionalities go outsourced into `src/fyemu_tunable`.

 ## Tuning

 If you want to tune the hyperparameters, you should start with `tuning.ipynb`.

 `src/fyemu_tunable` mainly exists to be able to tune the unlearning algorithm, but also serves as the main file which holds the whole FEMU+Gen Machine Unlearning Algorithm.
+The main function of this file let's you train the baseline models (train and retrained).